All Products

 ----+-----+---------+--------------

-Hologres V1.1 and later supports renaming columns.
+Starting from Hologres V1.1, you can rename columns.
 The syntax is as follows.

 Note

-• If your instance is a version earlier than V1.1, see Common upgrade preparation failures or join the Hologres DingTalk group for feedback.
-For more information, see How can I get more online support?.
+• If your instance is earlier than V1.1, see Common errors when preparing for an upgrade or join the Hologres DingTalk group for feedback.
+For more information, see How do I get more online support?.

-• For a partitioned table, you can only rename columns in the parent table, not in a specific child table.
-This is because the data structures of the parent table and its child tables must be consistent.
-When you rename a column in the parent table, the change is automatically applied to all its child tables.
+• If you use a partitioned table, you can only rename columns in the parent table, not in a specific child table.
+The data structures of a parent table and its child tables must be consistent.
+When you rename a column in a parent table, the change is automatically applied to all child tables.

 • You cannot rename columns in multiple tables at the same time.

 • Only the table owner can rename columns.
-If your database uses the simple permission model, the owner must be granted permissions for the developer user group.
+If your database uses the simple permission model, you must have the permissions of the developer user group.

 • Syntax